stashed/postgres/docs/postgres.md

 **Verify Restored Data:**

-In this section, we will verify that the desired data has been restored successfully.
-We will connect to the database and check whether the table we had created in the original database is restored or not.
+In this section, we are going to verify that the desired data has been restored successfully.
+We are going to connect to the database and check whether the table we had created in the original database is restored or not.

 At first, check if the database has gone into `Running` state by the following command,